Quantitative Error Feedback for Quantization Noise Reduction of Filtering over Graphs: Numerical Experiments

 \subsection{Low-Pass Graph Filtering}

 We consider a low-pass graph filtering task on the David Sensor Network \cite{GSPBOX}, which has \(N = 64\) nodes and \(E = 236\) edges.
 Following the benchmark in \cite{Elvinqq}, both FIR and IIR graph filters are designed to approximate an ideal low-pass filter with frequency response \(h(\lambda) = 1\) for \(\lambda < \lambda_c\) and \(0\) otherwise.
 The graph shift operator is chosen as \(\mathbf{S} = \lambda_{\text{max}}^{-1} \mathbf{L}\) and the cut-off frequency is set to \(\lambda_c = 0.5\).
-A randomized dither quantizer satisfying Assumption \ref{Ap1}\cite{Gray1,Gray2} with a range of $[-1, 1]$ is used, and the input \(\mathbf{x}\) has a uniform spectrum, properly normalized to prevent overflow in the dynamics.
+A randomized dither quantizer ($[-1, 1]$) is utilized for each transmission, ensuring the quantization noise satisfies Assumption \ref{Ap1}~\cite{Gray1,Gray2}.
+The input $\mathbf{x}$ has a uniform spectrum and is normalized to prevent overflow.
 To evaluate filtering performance under quantization, we use the mean square deviation (MSD):

 Here, \(\mathbf{y}_q\) is the quantization noise injected output, while \(\mathbf{y}\) is the output without quantization, as defined in Section~\ref{s2}.
 In this context, the presence or absence of bias indicates whether the MSD accounts for graph randomness, which introduces variance \(Var[\mathbf{y}]\) unrelated to quantization.